Agnelo de Souza

-Agnelo Gustavo Adolfo de Souza SFX (21 January 1869 – 20 November 1927), was a Portuguese Roman Catholic priest of the Society of Pilar who performed missionary work in Goa, then part of Portuguese India.
+Agnelo Gustavo Adolfo de Souza SFX (21 January 1869 – 20 November 1927), was a Portuguese Roman Catholic priest in India.
+He was a member of the Society of Pilar and performed missionary work in Goa, then part of Portuguese India.
 The cause for his beatification has been accepted for investigation by the Holy See, and has progressed to the point that he has been declared venerable.

 Life

 Early life

 De Souza was born in the village of Anjuna, Portuguese Goa, to Miguel Arcanjo de Souza and Maria Sinforosa Perpetua Magalhães.
 His parents had nine children, eight sons and a daughter, among whom Agnelo was the sixth child.
 Even as a small child, all were impressed by his behaviour.
 From a young age he would remember sermons heard at Mass and would teach doton'n (catechism), to other children, some even older than him.
 When De Souza was eleven, his parents died suddenly.
 As his mother was dying, she entrusted her children to the care of Mary, the mother of Jesus.